CHTJonas/omniauth-ucam-raven/README.md

 end
 ```

-Upon authentication, the user's details will be available in the `request.env['omniauth.auth']` object as show below.
+Upon authentication, the user's details will be available in the `request.env['omniauth.auth']` object as show in the example below.
 Each field is well documented in the [protocol specification](https://github.com/cambridgeuniversity/UcamWebauth-protocol/blob/6e70f1f0223bc30f6963bdb79e06214a482a512e/waa2wls-protocol.txt#L231).
+It should be noted that the `email` field is for provided convenience only and its presence does not imply that the address contained therein is a valid email address.

 ```
 {